 Property and equipment additions are recorded at cost.
-Property and equipment acquired in connection with business combinations are recorded at estimated fair value in accordance with the acquisition method of accounting as prescribed in ASC 805-10, Business Combinations ("ASC 805-10").
+Property and equipment acquired in connection with business combinations are recorded at estimated fair value in accordance with the acquisition method of accounting as prescribed in ASC 805-10, Business Combinations.
 Routine maintenance and repairs are charged to expense as incurred.
 Expenditures that increase values, change capacities or extend useful lives are capitalized.
-Depreciation is computed by applying the straight-line method over the lesser of the estimated useful lives of the assets or lease term, ranging generally from ten to 25 years for buildings and improvements and three to ten years for furniture and equipment.
+Depreciation is computed by applying the straight-line method over the lesser of the estimated useful lives of the assets or lease term, ranging generally from five to forty years for buildings and improvements, one to twenty years for equipment, four to seven years for software, and three to ten years for leasehold improvements.

 When events, circumstances or operating results indicate the carrying values of certain long-lived assets expected to be held and used might be impaired, the Company prepares projections of the undiscounted future cash flows expected to result from the use of the assets and their eventual disposition.
 If the projections indicate the recorded amounts are not expected to be recoverable, such amounts are reduced to estimated fair value.
 Fair value may be estimated based upon internal evaluations that include quantitative analyses of revenues and cash flows, reviews of recent sales of similar assets and independent appraisals.
-No impairment was recorded during the year ended December 31, 2022.
+No impairment was recorded during the year ended December 31, 2023.